MonliH/CobaltLang/README.md

 Building the code creates a go file in the same directory as the code.

-If you write f, n, no, false, or False at the end, it will not compile the Go code, but if you write t, y, yes, True, or true, it will not compile the Go code but only turn it into Go code
+If you write f, n, no, false, or False at the end, it will compile the Go code, but if you write t, y, yes, True, or true, it will not compile the Go code but only turn it into Go code

 For example this code will not run the Go compiler: